AndyDziabo/project1/README.md

 * GET current weather via zip code
 * GET forcasted weather data

+To view a demo video of the app visit https://andrewdziabo.dev/ and goto the projects section

 ## Features

 * Create layout for displaying weather